vtoch23/Python-Angular-FastAPI-TodoApp/README.md

 A todo app created with Python as backend and Angular front end which uses mysql server database.

+To test, create a database in Workbench called mydb and create a table as per below:

+create table todo (
+id int auto_increment,
+task char(100),
+primary key(id)
+)

 run "python3 -m uvicorn main:app --reload" to start api

 and "ng serve -o" to start ui.